tt-isv-org/scc/article-intro/README.md

     Ranges:                     5000-6000
 ```

-## How to associate an SCC with a deployment manifest
+## Important resources in SCC processing

-Once we have decided which SCC to use (pre-existing or custom), how do we get our deployment manifest to use it?
+Once we have decided which SCC to use (pre-existing or custom), how do we link to it in our deployment?

-There a variety of ways to do this, but before we get into the details, let's make sure we know what objects are involved, and how to create them.
+There a variety of ways to do this, but first we need to cover all of the resources that are involved, this includes:

-* Project
+* Projects
-* RBAC Role
+* RBAC Roles
-* Service Account
+* Service Accounts
-* SCC
-* Deployment Manifest

 ### Project namespace

-The first step is to set the OpenShift project to work in.
-This will provide the namespace to manage your resources.
+The project provides the OpenShift namespace that will contain and manage all the resources in your deployment.

 To create a new project named `scc-test-project` and set it as your default, use the command: